CATHY-Org/CATHY_days_2026/web/index.md

 <div class="callout">
-The seminar is supported by ??
+The seminar is supported by the Università degli Studi di Modena e Reggio Emilia
 </ul>
 </p>
 </div>